-21 to rent a boat; 18 to drive the boat if the person who rented the boat is with you.
+21 to rent a boat; 18 to operate the boat if the person who rented the boat is with you.

 Yes.
 We're happy to take your reservation.